alanhogan/bookmarklets/README.md

 A collection of bookmarklets!

 Bookmarklets (aka favelets) in this repository are stored as nicely formatted JavaScript, easy to edit and understand.
-They are closely mirrored in more usable form at <https://alanhogan.com/bookmarklets>.
+They are closely mirrored in more usable form at <https://alanhogan.com/bookmarklets> for easy installation.

 ## Converting to Bookmarklet Form